SirKaza/MyZork/README.md

            - Open `Car`.
            - Take the `Sword` from `Car` (examine `Car`).
            - Equip the `Sword`.
-       - To equip a shield from start, player will need to do these certains actions:
+       - To equip a shield from start, player will need to do these certain actions:
            - Move from `Parking` to `Picnic`.
            - Take the `Keychain` from `Table` (examine `Table`).
            - Move from `Picnic` to `Parking`.